 3. Build your website and create your social channel presence

-A well thought-through website, focused on your buyer personas (not you) and what they are trying to achieve (not you), can form the basis of your lead generation machine.
+A well-thought-through website or online platform for your audience focused on your buyer personas (not you) and what they are trying to achieve (not you), can form the basis of your lead generation machine.

 It's definitely not an easy task, but there are some awesome companies out there (ahem), who can help you achieve this relatively painlessly.

 - When mapping out or wire-framing your website, make sure it reflects your buyer personas’ habits.

 - Create a website experience that exceeds your audience's expectations but mirrors their browsing and purchasing habits.

 - Focus on establishing a couple of social channels where your audience is most active initially, then broaden your social presence (if required), once you have these initial channels under control.